BDC Hamburger Icon

 Open row

-With more than 4.5 billion people on social media, according to Statista, it’s a no-brainer to maintain social media accounts for your business.
-The free attention that social media can give brands helps companies build more intimate relationships with their customers without breaking the bank.
+With more than five billion people on social media, it’s a no-brainer to maintain social media accounts for your business.
+Done correctly, social media marketing is a cost-effective way to increase brand visibility and build more intimate relationships with customers.
+However, a single misaimed post can spark instant controversy and cause serious damage to your company.

-Social media platforms are great communication channels for customer engagement, but sometimes brands get attention for the wrong reasons.
+Social media platforms provide great opportunities for customer engagement, but sometimes, brands get attention for the wrong reasons.
 Whether it takes the form of accusations of sexism, economic bias or racism, businesses can face severe backlash for social media campaigns gone awry.
 Here’s a look at some epic brand fails on social media that tarnished the reputations of well-known companies and sent their cleanup crews (aka PR teams) into high gear.

 1. Burger King UK tweeted “Women belong in the kitchen.”

-Sometimes too much creativity can be a detriment instead of an asset.
-For example, Burger King UK apparently felt confident when they highlighted International Women’s Day on their social media content calendar in 2021.
-Unfortunately, the team responsible for a clickbait tweet left the brand’s good intentions hidden in the fine print.
+Attempting to capitalize on special holidays can end up being more of a detriment to your business than an asset if handled poorly.
+For example, Burger King UK apparently felt confident when the company highlighted International Women’s Day on its social media content calendar in 2021.
+Unfortunately, the team responsible for the clickbait left the brand’s good intentions hidden in the fine print.

-The company wanted the key phrase, “Women belong in the kitchen,” in their Twitter post to raise awareness of the lack of gender diversity in the restaurant industry.
-Burger King UK was actually promoting a new scholarship program for female employees to pursue a culinary career among the dominance of male chefs.
+The company wanted the key phrase, “Women belong in the kitchen,” in their X post to raise awareness of the lack of gender diversity in the restaurant industry.
+In fact, Burger King UK was promoting a new scholarship program for female employees to pursue a culinary career despite the dominance of male chefs.

-However, none of those good intentions stood out.
-All people could focus on was “Women belong in the kitchen.”
-It was a cheeky but highly insensitive message that went viral largely because it was posted on International Women’s Day – a time to champion women, not harken back to outdated stereotypes.
+However, none of those good intentions stood out because they were hidden in subsequent messages.
+All people could focus on was the initial post stating, “Women belong in the kitchen.”
+It was a cheeky but highly insensitive message.
+Its virality was largely because it was posted on International Women’s Day — a time to champion women, not harken back to outdated stereotypes.
 Amid swift backlash from Twitter users, Burger King posted an apology and deleted the initial tweet.
-[See more about this incident in our look at infamous PR mistakes.]
+[Find out more about this incident in our look at infamous PR mistakes.]

 2. Robinhood missed with its Super Bowl ad.